 Q – For whom is the Creative Musicians Retreat (CMR) designed?

-Q – What is the age range of participants at the Retreat?
+Q – What is the age range of participants at the Creative Musicians Retreat (CMR)?

 CMR is open to applicants who are of college age and older, ages 18+.
 We anticipate that participants will be a wide range of ages.
-In 2016, participants ranged in age from 19 to 76.
+At previous Retreats, participants have ranged in age from 18 to 76.

-Q – What type of musicians would benefit from the Retreat?
+Q – What type of musicians would benefit from CMR?

 Classical musicians, jazz musicians, improvising musicians, choral musicians, composing musicians, teaching musicians, popular musicians, avant-garde musicians and un-categorizable musicians will all benefit from and contribute to the Creative Musicians Retreat.
 All participants should be able to call themselves “creative musicians”!